LOOSE-LIPS/loose-lips-2.0/src/routes/blog/the-power-of-daves-psycho/index.md

 banner:
   - imported/the-power-of-daves-psycho/image1030.jpeg
 description: >-
-  It&rsquo;s amazing how important our mental welfare is, yet how little we discuss it.
+  It’s amazing how important our mental welfare is, yet how little we discuss it.
 The moment you cut your finger you draw for a band aid, however a suicidal thought and you brush it off as nothing, letting a mental cut bleed.
 We all need to talk more about our mind and where our heads [...]Read More...
 published: true
 tags: feature
 featured: false